baskargroup/GRATEv2/README.md

-# GRATEv2: Automated HRTEM Image Analysis Framework
+# GRATEv2: Automated HRTEM Image Analysis Framework {[Paper Link](https://arxiv.org/abs/2411.03474)}

 **GRATEv2** (GRaph-based Analysis of TEM) is an open-source computational framework designed for automated analysis and detection of crystalline structures in High-Resolution Transmission Electron Microscopy (HRTEM) images.
 This tool helps material scientists, chemists, and engineers study the microstructure of conjugated polymers and other materials at the nanoscale.

 ## Key Features
 - **Image Processing-Based Analysis:**
-  `main.py` provides a parameterized image processing pipeline to detect and characterize crystals in HRTEM images based on parameters specified in a configuration file.
+  `main.py` provides a parameterized image processing pipeline to detect and characterize crystals in HRTEM images based on parameters specified in a configuration file located inside `configFiles` directory.
 - **Bayesian Optimization:**
   `bayesianOpt.py` leverages Bayesian optimization to find the optimal parameters for the image processing algorithm, reducing manual tuning and ensuring reproducibility.
 - **Comprehensive Structural Feature Extraction:**